 Coconut oil has a wide range of health benefits thanks to its unique mix of fatty acids.

-While its benefits like fat loss and better brain functions make this oil a must-have in the kitchen, coconut oil uses go far beyond your cooking.
+While its benefits like fat loss and better brain functions make it a must-have in the kitchen, but coconut oil uses go far beyond your cooking.

 So What Is Coconut Oil?

 Coconut oil is the edible oil extracted from the “meat” or kernel of a mature coconut.
 Coconut oil can be extracted using varying methods, which produces different oil types such as unrefined and refined.

 At room temperature, coconut oil is solid, and it only begins to melt at 76F.

 This makes coconut oil is shelf-stable, making it perfect for both uses as skincare and in cooking.

 Here are 11 ways you can use and benefit from coconut oil at home.

 1. Use as a Healthy Cooking Oil